Devanik21/Whispers-of-the-Void/README.md

 ## Project Overview

-The **Signal Classification App** is a research-oriented Streamlit application built around a narrowband signal dataset.
+The **Whispers of the Void** is a research-oriented Streamlit application built around a narrowband signal dataset.
 It combines interactive dashboards, classical machine learning, statistical diagnostics, and AI-assisted question answering into a single unified interface.

 The app is intentionally modular.
 Each page focuses on one analytical responsibility, which makes the codebase easier to extend, debug, and repurpose for related signal-intelligence or astrophysical data analysis workflows.
 The central navigation shell in `app.py` routes users to pages such as Predict, Recommend, Visualize, Analyze, Insights, Feedback, CelestAI Nexus, and Advanced Insights. :contentReference[oaicite:1]{index=1}